Jiangshan Weizhong

-Jiangshan Weizhong, also known as Da Qing Diguo, is a 2002 Chinese television series based on legends about the Yongzheng and Qianlong emperors of the Qing dynasty.
+Jiangshan Weizhong ("Prioritise the Interests of the Empire"), also known as The Great Qing Empire, is a 2002 Chinese historical television series based on legends about the Yongzheng and Qianlong Emperors of the Qing dynasty.
 The series was first broadcast in mainland China in December 2002.

-Plot
+Synopsis

-The story is set in the Qing dynasty during the reign of the Yongzheng Emperor.
-Yongzheng's harsh and brutal policies lead to widespread discontent and dissension.
-Meanwhile, a secret death squad, named after their dreaded weapon — the flying guillotine — goes around slaying the emperor's enemies.
+The series is set in 18th-century China during the reign of the Yongzheng Emperor of the Qing dynasty.
+The emperor's harsh and brutal policies lead to widespread discontent and dissension.
+Meanwhile, a secret death squad, named after their dreaded weapon — the flying guillotine — goes around assassinating the emperor's enemies.

-The young crown prince, Hongli, disguises himself as a commoner and embarks on an inspection tour to Jiangnan.
-There, the prince evades assassination attempts orchestrated by nobles plotting to seize the throne, and uncovers a shocking truth about his birth and origin.
-Besides, he also meets and befriends two maidens, Lü Siniang and Yuniang, who turn out to be actually planning to assassinate Yongzheng.
-Lu Siniang is the granddaughter of Lu Liuliang, whose family was executed.
-She trained under Princess Changping, the last princess of the former dynasty.
+The crown prince, Hongli, travels incognito to Jiangnan, where he evades assassination attempts orchestrated by nobles plotting to seize the throne, and uncovers a shocking truth about his birth and origin.
+Besides, he meets and befriends two maidens, Lü Siniang and Yuniang, who turn out to be seeking revenge on the Yongzheng Emperor.
+Lü Siniang is the granddaughter of Lü Liuliang, whose family was executed by the emperor.
+She has trained under Princess Changping, a princess of the fallen Ming dynasty.